-Corrine Simon* and her mom, Irene Wood*, always had a wonderful mother-daughter relationship.
-But as Simon got busier at work and Wood started needing help with daily living, things started to change.
+Corrine and her mom, Irene, always had a wonderful mother-daughter relationship.
+But as Corrine got busier at work and Irene started needing help with daily living, things started to change.

 Coping with Caregiving Challenges

-“I was unable to continue to provide the level of care that my mom required,” Simon says.
+“I was unable to continue to provide the level of care that my mom required,” Corrine says.
 “I found myself unable to be there every time she called or needed something.”

 But she sure tried.
-Instead of getting together with friends, Simon would bring dinner over to her mom’s condo.
-Instead of going on vacation, Simon wouldn’t leave town for extended periods of time because she was worried about what could happen to Mom.
-And even though she was doing the best that she could, Simon still felt guilty when she couldn’t be there every time Wood called.
+Instead of getting together with friends, Corrine would bring dinner over to her mom’s condo.
+Instead of going on vacation, Corrine wouldn’t leave town for extended periods of time because she was worried about what could happen to Mom.
+And even though she was doing the best that she could, Corrine still felt guilty when she couldn’t be there every time Wood called.

 “I was exhausted all of the time and began to really felt myself burning out,” she says.
 “I was unable to really cope and needed to make a change.”